-PLAN of Arizona prides itself on the individualized service management provided by its Client Service Coordinators who serve as the primary point of contact for beneficiaries and their families.
+PLAN of Arizona prides itself on the individualized Care Management provided by its Client Support Coordinators who serve as the primary point of contact for Beneficiaries and their families.

-PLAN of Arizona plays multiple roles, acting as surrogate parent, sounding board, and advocate to each of the beneficiaries and their families.
-PLAN’s unique service coordination component provides an individual touch that many other programs do not offer.
+PLAN of Arizona plays multiple roles, acting as surrogate parent, sounding board, and advocate to each of the Beneficiaries and their families.
+PLAN’s unique support coordination component provides an individual touch that many other programs do not offer.
 This truly sets PLAN apart from other organizations.
-By assisting beneficiaries in preserving public benefits while helping obtain items and services aimed at enhancing their lives, PLAN provides the peace of mind beneficiaries and families desire.
+By assisting Beneficiaries in preserving public benefits while helping obtain items and services aimed at enhancing their lives, PLAN provides the peace of mind Beneficiaries and families’ desire.

-In order to decide whether a given expenditure is appropriate, PLAN considers many factors, including the beneficiary’s age, disability, needs, and trust fund balance.
-A Service Coordinator’s main concern is to enhance the beneficiary’s quality of life while protecting government benefit eligibility.
+Support Coordinators are there to help with as much or as little support as is necessary.
+They make and receive multiple phone calls daily regarding status updates, referrals to various outside services or vendors, and recommendations for Trust expenditures.
+In order to decide whether a given expenditure is appropriate, PLAN considers many factors, including the Beneficiary’s age, disability, needs, and trust fund balance.
+A Support Coordinator’s main concern is to enhance the Beneficiary’s quality of life while protecting government benefit eligibility.
 Because of this, some purchases might be discouraged in favor of a less expensive or more appropriate alternative.
-The beneficiary’s best interests are always at the forefront and guide the Service Coordinators when making these decisions.
+The Beneficiary’s best interests are always at the forefront and guide the Support Coordinators when making these decisions.

-Throughout the duration of the trust, the Service Coordinators maintain ongoing contact between the beneficiaries and their families, programs, and other key people.
-PLAN meets with the families of individuals who have unfunded trusts to ensure that personal information on file is current.
+Throughout the duration of the trust, the Support Coordinators maintain ongoing contact between the Beneficiaries, their families, programs and other key people.
+PLAN meets annually with families of individuals who have unfunded trusts to ensure that personal information on file is current.

 PLAN is dedicated to establishing long-term relationships with individuals to secure quality care, services, and support throughout their lifetime.